jlabusch/reveal-sync/README.md

 ### tl;dr

-One person loads a Reveal.js presentation, creates a unique stream ID and shares a link to the other participants.
+One person loads a Reveal.js presentation, creates a unique stream ID and shares a link with the other participants.
 The participants load the presentation using the unique ID and are automatically subscribed to "navigation" events from the presenter &mdash;
 next slide, prev slide, next fragment, etc.